rwth-acis/las2peer-ActivityTracker/README.md

 las2peer-ActivityTracker is a microservice to provide activity information for las2peer services.
 The service works together with all kinds of microservices.

 The activity tracker response to HTTP or (las2peer) p2p requests and can fetch activity objects from the origin microservice which created an activity.
+This service has also build-in MQTT support, so that all new activities will get publish to an MQTT broker of your choice.
+To enable MQTT publish please provide the MQTT information in the configuration file.

 We also provide a modern webcomponent frontend for this service which you can find also on **[<i class="icon-link "></i>Github](https://github.com/rwth-acis/activity-tracker)**.